matthewmayer/more-awesome-npm-cli/docs/content/using-npm/config.md

 * Type: semver

-The value that `npm init` should use by default for the package version number, if not already set in package.json.
+The value that `npm init` should use by default for the package version number, if not already set in package: An Amazing Project.json.

 #### json